 How often is Chrome updated?

-Google follows a rapid release cycle, with updates typically rolled out every month for the stable version.
-The current version (September 2023) is 116 and later this month version 117 will be released.
+Google follows a rapid release cycle, with stable version updates typically rolling out every four weeks.
+The current version (February 2024) is 132 and later this month version 133 will be released.
+In addition to the stable version, Chrome has other update channels:

 What's the difference between Chrome and Chromium?